Data Protection and GDPR

-To ensure that we provide you with the best service possible, we store your basic personal data and/or the personal data of individual contacts at your organisation as well as keeping records of our conversations, meetings, and assignments.
+To ensure that we provide you with the best service possible, we store your basic personal data and/or the personal data of individual contacts at your organisation as well as keeping records of our conversations, calls, meetings, and assignments.
 From time to time, we may also ask you to undertake a customer satisfaction survey.
 We believe this to be reasonable – we deem these uses of your data to be necessary for our legitimate interests as an organisation providing a payroll function to you.

 We use and store the basic personal data of individuals within your organisation in order to facilitate the services from you as one of our Suppliers.
 We also hold your organisations financial details, so that we can pay you for your services.
 We deem all such activities to be necessary within the range of our legitimate interests as a recipient of your services.

 If an employee has given us your details as an emergency contact, we will use these details to contact you in the case of an accident or emergency.
 We believe this to be a vital element of our organisation, and so is necessary for our legitimate interests.